VS64/sherlocks-sips-sdk-nodejs/README.md

 ## Installing

-To install it, simply run one of the following commands:
+To install it, simply run one of the following commands :
 ```shell
 npm install sherlocks-sips-payment-sdk
 yarn add sherlocks-sips-payment-sdk